zx0r/HackintoshBible/README.md

-### 🚀 AMD Hackintosh HyperCore for Elite Multiboot Engineering
+### 💻 AMD Hackintosh HyperCore

-- Zero compromises.
-Zero apologies.
-Forge your own goddamn matrix
-- Engineered for scumbags who debug in hex and own the hardware layer
-- Engineered for developers who speak in assembly and dream in kernel patches

-When Gentoo Linux kernel builds are your warm-up, Hackintosh this is the principle

----

-###### 💻 System Compatibility Overview

-- This is a **fully functional Hackintosh** powered by AMD Ryzen 7000 Series and RDNA2 graphics.
+- This is a Hackintosh powered by AMD Ryzen 7000 Series and RDNA2 graphics.
-- Built and tuned for developers, creators, and power users — this configuration offers native-like macOS performance with zero compromise.
 - WiFi and Bluetooth on macOS Sequoia only works with HeliPort (Intel Wi-Fi Client for itlwm)

 - | Feature / Component   | Status             | Notes                                  |